turcoaneo/company-data-api/README.md

 ```

 3. "Stop the app"
- - Press CTRL+C on terminal (Powershell, GitBash, Shell)
+ - Press CTRL+C and Enter on terminal (Powershell, GitBash, Shell)
- - In Windows the terminal must be closed to terminate all processes
+ - In Windows the PS terminal must be closed to terminate all processes, just to be sure

 ## Run tests